AideGqre/Animal-Crossing-Trackers/README.md

 - Progress is stored locally in solo mode
 - Each game and category has separate progress tracking
-- In co-op mode, data is synced using Firebase Realtime Database
+- In multiplayer modes, data is synced using Firebase Realtime Database
-- Rooms are automatically deleted after a period of inactivity
+- Rooms are automatically deleted after 24h of inactivity
+- The **Bugs & Fish** grid uses optimized column layouts per game for a clean rectangular display

 ---

 ## ⚠️ Cache Notice

-If updates don’t appear immediately, try refreshing the page.
+If updates don't appear immediately, try refreshing the page.

 ---